AlbanezFelipe/Pacman/README.md

 # Pacman
-Pacman game made in C language
+Pacman game made in C language (lib SDL2)

-This game was made only for study e fun
+This game was made only for study and fun

 ![Pacman Gameplay](pacman_gameplay.png)

-programming of ghosts are incomplete
+Obs: programming of ghosts are incomplete